iamsellek/v3-dragger/README.md

 #### dragStart, dragMove, resetState

-These three are event functions. `dragStart` and `dragEnd` obviously fire at the appropriate times. `resetState` allows you to manually reset all of the state variables (above) back to 0 in one function call.
+These three are event functions. `dragStart` and `dragMove` obviously fire at the appropriate times. `resetState` allows you to manually reset all of the state variables (above) back to 0 in one function call.

 You'll notice the hook isn't returning a `dragEnd`.
 This is because the logic that should fire on a drag's end is going to be entirely dependent on the use case.
 If you don't need to do anything special on a drag's end, you don't have to worry about anything at all at this point!